 Artur feared that they were suddenly intruding into a scenario that was obscene.
 “Man, I’ve told you – this is your home as much as mine.”
 In reality, Artur could imagine trying to lose himself in lovemaking with Wicktoria and being always conscious that Marcin was sitting on the floor outside his bedroom (he would haul the Bean Bag out into the corridor).

 Artur had rented rooms in Edinburgh for so long that every flatmate was automatically reduced in his mind to a list of problems.
 When measured against the others in this mental filing cabinet, Marcin’s list was relatively short.
 The fridge was the only other issue.
 Marcin had driven across Europe to Edinburgh with a gigantic cured ham strapped into the passenger seat of his gasping Honda.
 You could only get this exact ham in the village of his birth, he had explained to Artur, and every other available ham on the planet was just different degrees of inferior.
 In the fridge, the ham had looked rather like a whale in a carp pond.
 Artur and his other flatmates were currently forced to eat all of the food that they bought immediately, since there was no room for it in the fridge.
-Although Marcin was permanently eating plates of ham, the block was being whittled down so gradually that Artur was reminded of a snowman which would not melt.
+Although Marcin was permanently eating plates of ham, the block was being whittled down so gradually that Artur was reminded of a snowman that would not melt.

 Wicktoria was offered a plate of ham.
 Increasingly, the cloying greasiness of this ham seemed to Artur to be the authentic flavour of these days and their immense frustration.